guyskk/validr/README.md

     "schema"

-Note: the JSON syntax is for using schema between languages.
+Note: the JSON syntax is for exchange schema between languages.

 ## Example